kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-stream.rst

 .. function:: start_server(client_connected_cb, host=None, port=None, \*, loop=None, limit=None, **kwds)

    Start a socket server, with a callback for each client connected.
+The return value is the same as :meth:`~BaseEventLoop.create_server()`.

-   The first parameter, *client_connected_cb*, takes two parameters:
+   The *client_connected_cb* parameter is called with two parameters:
    *client_reader*, *client_writer*.  *client_reader* is a
    :class:`StreamReader` object, while *client_writer* is a
    :class:`StreamWriter` object.
+The *client_connected_cb* parameter can
-This parameter can either be a plain callback function or a :ref:`coroutine function <coroutine>`; if it is a coroutine function, it will be automatically converted into a :class:`Task`.
+   either be a plain callback function or a :ref:`coroutine function
+   <coroutine>`; if it is a coroutine function, it will be automatically
+   converted into a :class:`Task`.

-   The rest of the arguments are all the usual arguments to :meth:`~BaseEventLoop.create_server()` except *protocol_factory*; most common are positional host and port, with various optional keyword arguments following.
-The return value is the same as :meth:`~BaseEventLoop.create_server()`.
+   The rest of the arguments are all the usual arguments to :meth:`~BaseEventLoop.create_server()` except *protocol_factory*; most common are positional *host* and *port*, with various optional keyword arguments following.

    Additional optional keyword arguments are *loop* (to set the event loop instance to use) and *limit* (to set the buffer limit passed to the :class:`StreamReader`).

-   The return value is the same as :meth:`~BaseEventLoop.create_server()`, i.e. a :class:`AbstractServer` object which can be used to stop the service.

    This function is a :ref:`coroutine <coroutine>`.